Chancellor Kent R. Hance

 Admitted to practice in Texas and before the U.S. Supreme Court.

 Hance began a career in politics in 1974 when he won a seat in the Texas State Senate.
-While in the Senate, he was one of only four members who served jointly on the chamber"s two most powerful committees: Finance and State Affairs.
-Four years later, he won election to the 19th Congressional District.
-In 1981, Hance authored and won passage of President Reagan"s tax bill.
-While a member of Congress, Hance served on the Ways and Means Committee, the Agriculture Committee and the Science and Technology Committee.
-After Congress, Hance won election to the Texas Railroad Commission.
+While in the Senate, he was one of only four members who served jointly on the chamberís two most powerful committees: Finance and State Affairs.
+Four years later, he was elected to the 19th Congressional District.
+In 1981, Hance authored and won passage of President Ronald Reaganís tax bill, which remains the largest tax cut in the nation's history.
+While a member of Congress, Hance served on the Ways and Means Committee, the Agriculture Committee, and the Science and Technology Committee.
+After three terms in Congress, Hance was appointed to the Texas Railroad Commission and was later elected as Chairman.

 Hance is a native of Dimmitt, Texas.
 He and his wife, Susie Hance, also an attorney, have five children and seven grandchildren.